-- (a) General.
-Each State that receives assistance under Part B of the Act, and the Secretary of the Interior, must provide for the collection and examination of data to determine if significant disproportionality based on race and ethnicity is occurring in the State and the LEAs of the State with respect to-- - (1) The identification of children as children with disabilities, including the identification of children as children with disabilities in accordance with a particular impairment described in section 602(3) of the Act; - (2) The placement in particular educational settings of these children; and - (3) The incidence, duration, and type of disciplinary removals from placement, including suspensions and expulsions.
+(a) General.
+Each State that receives assistance under Part B of the Act, and the Secretary of the Interior, must provide for the collection and examination of data to determine if significant disproportionality based on race and ethnicity is occurring in the State and the LEAs of the State with respect to--

+(1) The identification of children as children with disabilities, including the identification of children as children with disabilities in accordance with a particular impairment described in section 602(3) of the Act;

+(2) The placement in particular educational settings of these children; and

+(3) The incidence, duration, and type of disciplinary removals from placement, including suspensions and expulsions.

-Slide 19 / Looking at Specific "Trouble" Areas
+Slide 18 / Looking at Specific "Trouble" Areas

-Slide 19 also answers the question posed in conjunction with Slide 16: What must state monitor for, specifically?
-It adds the details of monitoring if significant disproportionality is occurring based on race and ethnicity-which racial and ethnic groups are we talking about?
+Slide 18 answers another aspect of the question posed on Slide 16: What must state monitor for, specifically?
+If significant disproportionality is occurring based on race and ethnicity-which racial and ethnic groups are we talking about?

-The new regulations make it very clear which racial and ethnic groups are the focal point of interest in the state's monitoring efforts.
-So does the slide,
+The regulations make it very clear which racial and ethnic groups are the focal point of interest in the state's monitoring efforts.
+So does the slide, which lists IDEA's requirements.
+These are found on page 4 of Handout 3, at §300.
+647(b)(2), and read as follows: